-5.2 Are the rights to conduct reconnaissance, exploration and mining capable of being mortgaged to raise finance?
+5.2 Are the rights to conduct reconnaissance, exploration and mining capable of being mortgaged or otherwise secured to raise finance?

 Mining rights may only be pledged to secure loans taken by the concessionaire to fund the geological mineral activities covered by the concession title.